Southern Railway (U.S.): Notable features

-The Southern Railway began dieselization in 1939, under the presidency of Ernest E. Norris, but during World War II, the War Production Board restricted the Southern from purchasing anymore new diesel locomotives.
-Thus the Southern decided to upgrade their obsolete steam locomotives with new appliances and other improvements.
+The Southern Railway began dieselization in 1939, under the presidency of Ernest E. Norris, but during World War II, the War Production Board restricted the Southern from purchasing any more new diesel locomotives.
+Thus the Southern decided to upgrade their existing steam locomotives with new appliances and other improvements.
 In 1943, the Southern continue dieselization and was eventually the largest all-diesel railroad when it retired its last steam locomotive No. 6330 on June 17, 1953.
-During of which, the Southern began to remove the brass bells off of their retired steam locomotives and donated them to local campgrounds, churches, colleges, orphanages, schools, and other civic groups across the south.
-They also salvaged the steam locomotives' whistles and donated them to local factories.
+After the Southern retired their steam locomotives, they removed the brass bells off of them and donated them to local campgrounds, churches, colleges, orphanages, schools, and other civic groups across the south.
+They also salvaged the steam locomotives' whistles and donated them to local factories or even dedicated employees such as Bill Purdie.
 The Southern Railway was active in mechanization, used helper engines, is widely credited with inventing unit trains for coal and new freight cars, and understood the power of marketing using the promotional phrase "Southern Gives a Green Light to Innovation".

 In 1966, a popular steam locomotive excursion program was instituted under the presidency of W. Graham Claytor Jr., and included Southern veteran locomotives No. 630, No. 722, No. 4501, and Savannah & Atlanta No. 750 along with non-Southern locomotives such as Texas & Pacific No. 610, Canadian Pacific No. 2839, and Chesapeake & Ohio No. 2716.
 The steam program continued after the 1982 merger with the Norfolk and Western to form the Norfolk Southern, though increased operating costs and concerns ended the program in 1994.
 Norfolk Southern reinstated the steam program on a limited basis from 2011 to 2015, as the 21st Century Steam program.